-You will be positioned on the ultrasound table in the best way to access the area to be biopsied.
-Your skin and a covered ultrasound probe will be cleaned with antiseptic.
+You will lie or sit on the ultrasound table in the best way to access the area to be biopsied.
+Your skin will be cleaned with antiseptic, as will the ultrasound probe.
 The radiologist will use ultrasound to guide a fine needle into the correct area.
-Usually 2 or 3 needle passes are required to obtain an adequate sample.
-Sometimes it is necessary to proceed to a larger needle.
-The radiologist will discuss this with you if thought necessary.
+Usually, 2 or 3 needle passes are needed to get a good sample.
+Sometimes it is necessary to use a larger needle.
+The radiologist will discuss this with you necessary.

 Risks / Side Effects

-- Aseptic technique is used to minimise the risk of infection as much as possible.
+- Infection at the needle site.
+Aseptic technique (strict infection control practices) is used to minimise the risk of infection.

-- There may be some mild bruising at the site.
+- Bruising: there may be some mild bruising at the site.

-The biopsy may not obtain an adequate sample of tissue.
-This may require a repeat biopsy.
+The biopsy may not get an adequate sample of tissue, which may require you to have a repeat biopsy.

 Before your Scan

-It is essential that your previous x-ray and ultrasound films are available at the time of the biopsy.
+It is essential that your previous x-ray and ultrasound films are available at the biopsy.
 Please bring these with you to your examination.

-Please inform us if you are on medication to thin your blood (eg. Warfarin, Aspirin or Clopidogrel) at the time of booking.
+Please tell us if you are on medication to thin your blood (e.g. Warfarin, Aspirin or Clopidogrel) at the time of booking.
 These may need to be stopped for certain procedures.

-No other specific preparation is required and you may eat and drink before and after the procedure.
-If you are on any special drugs or have diabetes and are on insulin, take your usual medicines and diet.
+No other preparation is required, and you may eat and drink as normal before and after the procedure.
+With the exception of blood-thinning medication noted above, any other medication can be taken normally.
+If you have diabetes and are on insulin, take your usual medicines and diet.

 You may eat and drink immediately after the procedure.

-You should avoid strenuous activity for 24 hours following the biopsy.
+Avoid strenuous activity for 24 hours after the biopsy.

 Infection and bleeding are potential complications.
-If you notice any increasing redness, swelling, fever or pain notify your referring doctor or call the clinic where the injection was performed immediately.
+If you notice any increased redness, swelling, fever or pain, notify your referring doctor or immediately call the clinic where the injection was performed.